DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/academy-trust-workload-agreement.md

 ## Ensuring fair and reasonable workload

-Ascent Trust ensures fair and reasonable workload through:
+How the Ascent Trust ensures fair and reasonable workload:

 * the executive leadership team’s commitment to reducing work hours (above and beyond 1265) for all teachers and a Trust review of TA contractual hours and duties